allusis/base-pug/README.md

 # SLDS PUG
-A collection of mixins to keep the markup for your prototypes that are built on SLDS nice, dry, and easy to maintain.
+A modular collection of pug mixins for SLDS components.

+## Features
+- Dry (drop 'em in) mixins
+- Flexible element attributes

 ## In progress:
 - Input form element mixins.
 - A file and folder structure that is modular, scaleable, and sensible.

 ## To do:
 - Find some contributors for help and sanity checks.
 - Update gulp to compile Pug and Sass files.
 - Create demo pages so the output can be viewed.